mawada-abakar/HackBio-Biocoding-02-2025/README.md

 # Stage-3
-# Drug Discovery: Chemical Space Analysis & Docking Score Prediction
+# Drug Discovery: Machine Learning for Docking Score Prediction & Chemical Space Analysis

 This project analyzes chemical descriptor data of ~95,000 small molecules to identify clusters of compounds with strong binding affinity to the protein adenosine deaminase (ada).
 The workflow includes PCA/K-means clustering for chemical space visualization and regression modeling to predict docking scores.